 - We are promised a glorious future – a hope we can rely on.
 This hope will give us the strength we need to endure anything this life tries to throw our way.
 (Revelation 21:4)

-Sometimes our struggles seem bigger than us, but our God is always bigger than our struggles!
+Sometimes our struggles seem bigger than us, but our God so much bigger than our struggles!
+And Jesus… our Savior and King… has overcome the world!